-Chapter 32, Part 2, of VDOT's Manual of the Structure and Bridge Division establishes best practices for bridge preservation and recommended targets for system sustainability.
+The federal and statewide performance targets provide high-level, easily understood goals for the condition of the bridge inventory.
+However, more specific information is published for use by bridge managers to help them meet these overall goals.
+Accordingly chapter 32 of VDOT's Manual of the Structure and Bridge Division, part 2, establishes best practices for bridge preservation and recommended targets for system sustainability.
 The targets indicated in Chapter 32 are directed toward subject matter experts and are intended as a guide that will help stewards of the bridge inventory maintain conditions and reach the more general goals established by Virginia's Commonwealth Transportation Board.
 These best practice goals are:

-- Maintain 90% of expansion joints in a Condition State of 1 - Eliminate 2% of the deck expansion joints in each district in each fiscal year - Perform maintenance activities on at least 6% of the number of structures with a minimum GCR of 5 in each district in each fiscal year - Perform maintenance activities on at least 2% of the number of structures with a minimum GCR of 6 in each district in each fiscal year - Meet established targets for poor bridges on each highway system (see previous discussions)
+- Maintain 90% of expansion joints in Condition State 1 - Eliminate 2% of the deck expansion joints in each district in each fiscal year - Perform maintenance activities on at least 6% of the number of structures with a minimum GCR of 5 in each district in each fiscal year - Perform maintenance activities on at least 2% of the number of structures with a minimum GCR of 6 in each district in each fiscal year - Meet established targets for poor bridges on each highway system (see previous discussions)